 Up to 2015, Jo Van Biesbroeck has been Chief Strategy Officer and Chief International Business Development of Anheuser-Busch InBev SA/NV (formerly known as InBev SA and Interbrew) where he also started his career in 1978.
 Anheuser-Busch InBev is the world's leading brewer and is amongst the world's top five companies operating consumer goods.
 Mr Van Biesbroeck held various positions in controlling and finance and was Senior Vice-President of Corporate Strategy, Chief Business Development Officer, Chief Strategy and Business Development Officer, Chief Sales Officer, and Zone President Western Europe in that order.
-As of September 1, 2015, Jo Van Biesbroeck is manager and member of the board of RSC Anderlecht.
-As of April 1, 2020, Mr. Van Biesbroeck will only be member of the board of RSC Anderlecht.
+Between September 1, 2015 and April 1, 2020, Jo Van Biesbroeck was manager and member of the board of RSC Anderlecht.
 Jo Van Biesbroeck obtained a Master's degree in Economics at the Roman Catholic University of Leuven.
 He is chairman of the board of directors of Matexi Group.
-Furthermore, he serves as an independent and non-executive director of Etex nv, Inno.com and the investment company SFI and various non-profit organizations including the ACF cancer fund, Kick cancer fund and Franklinea fund in Swiss.
+Furthermore, he serves as an independent and non-executive director of Etex nv, Puratos, Inno.com, the investment company SFI and various nonprofit organizations including the ACF cancer fund, Kick cancer fund and Franklinea fund in Swiss.
 He is also Chairman of Audit and Remuneration Committees.
-Additionally, Mr. Van Biesbroeck is Chairman of the Strategic Committee of Puratos and Chairman of EIT Food iVZW.
+Additionally, Mr. Van Biesbroeck is the Chairman of the Strategic Committee of Puratos and Chairman of EIT Food iVZW.